bumoproject/bumo-docs-en/JAVA_Developer_Guide_for_Asset_Issuing.rst

-The specific code for serializing transactions is as follows:The specific code for serializing transactions is as follows:
+The specific code for serializing transactions is as follows:

 ::